The Birdcatcher (film)

 The Birdcatcher is a 2019 film directed by British film-maker Ross Clarke and written by Trond Morten Kristensen.
-Set in Nazi-occupied Norway, supposedly based on a composite of real cases, it concerns Esther, a Jewish girl, who lives disguised as be boy on a Norwegian farm.
+Set in Nazi-occupied Norway, supposedly based on a composite of real cases, it concerns Esther, a Jewish girl, who lives disguised as a boy on a Norwegian farm.

 Danish actrees Sarah-Sofie Boussnina plays Esther, Jakob Cedergren plays farmer and Norwegian collaborationist Johann.
 His wife Anna (Laura Birn) is secretly in an affair with a German officer (August Diehl).